Sri Lanka Lump-sum Payment Tax Calculator 2025

 For Employers

-• Timing: Tax must be deducted at the time of payment
+• Timing: Tax must be deducted at the time of making each payment

 For Employees